 How does dialysis work?

 When the kidneys fail, dialysis can do their job of removing harmful substances and excess water from the body.
-This is done with the help of technology that makes use of the physical principles of diffusion, convection and osmotic pressure.
+This can be described as cleaning or filtering your blood.
 The two main types of dialysis are hemodialysis and peritoneal dialysis.
+Both methods make use of the physical principle of diffusion.

 In order to understand what diffusion is, it may help to picture a simple experiment from science class: An empty glass box is separated into two halves by a thin wall.
 The wall has fine pores (tiny holes) in it.
 A clear fluid is then poured into the right half, while a colored fluid is poured into the left half.
 What happens next?
 The colored particles in the left half will gradually move (diffuse) through the pores in the permeable wall into the clear fluid in the right half.
 Eventually, both fluids will be the same color.
 The number of colored particles in the water (the concentration) is then the same on both sides of the wall.